Food Allergies & Food Intolerances

 Parent / Guardian Notice

-As a leading and responsible catering Company, we have the duty to comply with food safety law and we want to be able to serve meals made with quality freshly produced food which meets food safety and hygiene standards and is enjoyable, balanced and safe to eat.
-We recognise that a small number of children have an allergy or intolerance to a commonly eaten food and we endeavour to serve them with food which is safe for them to eat.
+As a leading and responsible catering company, we have a duty to comply with food safety law and we want to be able to serve meals made with quality freshly produced ingredients which meet food safety and hygiene standards and is enjoyable, balanced, and safe to eat.
+We recognise that some children have an allergy or intolerance to commonly eaten ingredients, and we endeavour to serve them with food which is safe for them to eat.

-We follow guidance from the Food Standards Agency and other official bodies and we consider that proper communication and exchange of accurate information between everyone concerned is the key area to allow the food allergy or intolerance to be managed in the best interests of these children.
+We follow guidance from the Food Standards Agency and other official bodies, and we believe that to ensure the continual best interests of children with food allergies or intolerances, proper communication, and exchange of accurate information between everyone concerned is essential.

-This Notice relates only to medically diagnosed food allergies or food intolerances (including autoimmune diseases such as Coeliac disease which requires the removal of gluten from the diet).
+This notice relates only to food allergies or food intolerances including coeliac disease which have been diagnosed by a medical professional.
 It does not cover any other dietary or lifestyle choices.

-We have to make sure that information regarding the ingredients of any food being served to children is made available.
-We follow these requirements and keep an up to date Ingredient List / Recipe Card for each dish produced in the school kitchen so we can identify if any of the 14 common food allergens are present in the food and the correct choice can be made as to which food those children who have a food allergy or intolerance can safely be served with.
+We make sure that allergen information for ingredients of food being served to children is made available.
+We keep an updated Ingredient List / Recipe Card for each dish produced in the school kitchen which identifies any of the 14 common food allergens present in the food so that we can ensure the correct food choice can be made for children who have a food allergy or intolerance.

 If your child has a food allergy or food intolerance, you must send a completed Food Allergy & Food Intolerance Form to the school office, for us to serve them.